-The Town Council, in collaboration with Mendip District Council and Somerset County Council, will, as a priority, seek to implement the recommended option 3 of the Frome Town Centre Remodelling Feasibility Study subject to funding.
+The Town Council, in collaboration with Mendip District Council and Somerset County Council, will, as a priority, seek to implement the scheme identified by the Frome Town Centre Remodelling Feasibility Study subject to funding.

 Remodelling the Town Centre should provide improvements to the public realm.
 Proposals should be based on significant levels of community involvement which will contribute to the final design.
-Remodelling of the Town Centre within the area shown on the map which accords with the following principles will be supported:
+Remodelling of the Town Centre within the area shown on the map which accords with the following principles will be permitted:

-- Improve the town centre environment for pedestrians. - Reduce the impact of traffic movement from vehicles and re-order the priorities between motorised vehicles, cycles and pedestrians. - Enhance the character and appearance of the town centre, taking into account the principles of the Town Design Statement relating to this area - Provide an improved setting and location for the markets - Are proven to cause no deterioration in air quality
+- Improve the town centre environment for pedestrians. - Reduce the impact of traffic movement from vehicles and re-order the priorities between motorised vehicles, cycles and pedestrians. - Remodelling proposals that alter flows or speeds of traffic will be assessed for their impact on air quality - Enhance the character and appearance of the town centre, taking into account the principles of the Town Design Statement relating to this area - Provide an improved setting and location for the markets - Demonstrate that it will cause no deterioration in air quality